 On one particular day in late May, something unusual happened.
 As I was waiting for my bus, a pretty girl caught my eye.
 I was watching her walk down the sidewalk when all of a sudden, I heard tires squeal, and somebody yelled, “GET OUT OF THE WAY, YOU BLIND SON OF A… !”

 I turned, and sure enough, the blind man had drifted into the middle of the intersection.
 I guess somebody bumped him hard enough to turn him out of the crosswalk.
 When he turned toward me, I could see confusion and fear on his face.

 There were 25 or 30 people between him and me.
 Not one of them did anything to help him.
 I was shocked at first; then I thought, “All these people are too wrapped up in themselves to really care about someone in need.”

 I saw both of them many more times, but I never saw them speak to one another again.
-I only saw the yelling driver once more, as I watched him arrested by the police, handcuffed, and put in the paddy wagon for his reckless endangerment.
-What I saw at the bus stop that day was a diamond-in-the-rough–and justice being served.
+I only saw the yelling driver once more when I watched him arrested by the police, handcuffed, and put in the paddy wagon for reckless endangerment.
+What I saw at the bus stop that day was a diamond in the rough — and justice being served.